Steven Pierce

 Biography

-I studied political science as an undergraduate at Yale University and then received a Ph.D. in anthropology and history from the University of Michigan in 2000.
+I studied political science as an undergraduate, with a focus on African politics.
+I then received a Ph.D. in anthropology and history from the University of Michigan in 2000.
 Before coming to Manchester in January 2006, I taught for five years in the history department at Tulane University.

-In addition to my position here at Manchester, I am also the Senior Editor for Africa for Comparative Studies of South Asia, Africa, and the Middle East.
+In addition to my position here at Manchester, I am also the Senior Editor (Africa) for Comparative Studies of South Asia, Africa, and the Middle East.

 Research interests